Thiosulfurous acid

-Thiosulfurous acid (HS−S(=O)−OH) is a hypothetical compound with the formula S2(OH)2.
+Thiosulfurous acid is a hypothetical chemical compound with the formula HS−S(=O)−OH or HO−S(=S)−OH.
 Attempted synthesis leads to polymers.
 It is a low oxidation state (+1) sulfur acid.
-It is the equivalent acid for disulfur monoxide.
-Salts derived from thiosulfurous acid, which are also unknown, are named "thiosulfites" or "sulfurothioites".
+It is the Arrhenius acid for disulfur monoxide.
+Salts derived from thiosulfurous acid, which are also unknown, are named "thiosulfites", "thionosulfites" or "sulfurothioites".
 The ion is S=SO_{2}^{2−}.

+Structures

-Other possible isomers are dihydroxydisulfane or hypodithionous acid HOSSOH, a linear chain, and thiothionyl hydroxide (S=S(OH)2) a tautomer where the hydrogen has moved from a sulfur to an oxygen.
-HOSSOH can have two different rotamers with symmetry C1 and C2.
+Other possible constitutional isomers are dihydroxydisulfane or hypodithionous acid HOSSOH, a linear chain, and thiothionyl hydroxide (S=S(OH)2) a tautomer where the hydrogen has moved from a sulfur to an oxygen.
 The isomer with one hydrogen on sulfur and one on oxygen is the most stable according to calculations.
+For HOSSOH, two different rotamers are possible, one with symmetry C1 and the other C2.

+Dithiosulfurous acid

+The sulfur analog of thiosulfuric acid (HS\sS(=O)2\sOH), in which two sulfur atoms branch off of the central sulfur atom of a linear dihydrogen trisulfide structure (tetrathiosulfuric acid, (S=)2S(\sSH)2 or (−S\s)2S(2+)(\sSH)2) has also been computationally studied.

 Reactions

 It apparently decomposes to polysulfane oxide or polythionic acids in water, which is termed Wakenroder's liquid.

 In alkaline conditions thiosulfurous acid rapidly deteriorates forming a mixture of sulfide, sulfur, sulfite, and thiosulfate.
 In acidic conditions it will form hydrogen sulfide and sulfur dioxide as well.
 Some of these react to form pentathionate and other polythionates.
 Thiosulfurous acid reacts with sulfurous acid to give tetrathionate, and with thiosulfuric acid to make hexathionate.